iapyeh/sshscript/v3a/SSHScript v3 Documents/cli-and-environment.md

 ---
-title: "CLI and Environment"
+title: "CLI and Environment Variables"
+parent: "Reference"
-parent: "SSHScript v3.1 Documentation"
+grand_parent: "SSHScript v3.1 Documentation"
-nav_order: 4
+nav_order: 3
 ---

-# CLI and Environment
+# CLI and Environment Variables

 SSHScript v3.1 can run a regular Python file or a `.spy` file from the command line.
 The CLI deliberately accepts one script file at a time.